adensur/blog/computer_vision_zero_to_hero/01_simple_classification/Readme.md

 tensor([[-0.4013, -2.2614, -1.6052, -0.1392,  0.8867, -0.1384, -2.3127,  4.3744,
          -0.4752,  2.1780]], grad_fn=<AddmmBackward0>)
 ```
 Logit for index 7 is indeed the biggest, so the model can correctly classify our example!

+All the code is available as a [jupyter notebook](digits_mnist_classification.ipynb)